Last Updated: October 27, 2022

 For me, the best birdbath heater featuring higher multi-tasking abilities is the API Bucket Birdbath De-icer.
 But if you are looking for an energy-efficient option, find something like K&H Super Ice Eliminator.
 However, the thermostat must be a part of the heater you are planning to purchase in any case.

-Products like the API Bucket Birdbath De-icer are also ideal for conserving energy and avoid any sort of electric mishap as they are submerged in the water.
+Products like the API Bucket Birdbath De-icer are also ideal for conserving energy and avoiding any sort of electric mishap as they are submerged in the water.

 Let’s hear from you in the comments section below!